 Most all Walleye fishing in May in lakes or rivers is done with a live minnow.
 There are different species of minnows and most will work for the angler.
 Generally the size ranges from one to two inches in length.
 Attaching the minnow to a lead head jig and casting the bait out, letting it hit the bottom then retrieving it slowly is common.
 Vertical jigging under the boat, allowing the jig to gently touch the bottom as the boat moves slowly is effective.
 A regular (properly sized) hook to attach to the minnow in the lips or back of the minnow is used under a slip bobber.
 This can be used in shallow situations, where a jig or other presentations might spook the Walleye or cause other baits to get stuck in shallow water on the bottom.
 Night Crawlers and Leeches can be used but typically they are used when the water temperatures are warmer.

-In the Minocqua area as the water temperature raises to around the mid to high 50’s the Crappie become very active for feeding.
+In the Minocqua area as the water temperature rises to around the mid- to high-50’s the Crappie become very active for feeding.
 Spawning temperature does vary slightly per lake.
 Typically around 61 or 62 degrees the Crappie will move onto the shoreline and spawn.
 Catching them prior to their spawning is perfectly legal but, selective harvest is very important to manage the fishery of any body of water.
 They are very good table fare and several shore lunches are cooked every year with them as well as at the local resorts.

 A slow retrieve is good for maximum results.
 Reeling the bait in very slowly will increase your amount of strikes.
 A Slip Bobber is a good choice for a slow methodical presentation, shallow snag infested water or when you want to keep the bobber in one location.
 Setting the correct depth is critical for Crappie fishing.
 They typically feed in the upward direction due to their eye location on the upper part of their head.